-“Do I come across that arrogant?”
+“Do I come across as arrogant?”
 He was stung.

-I’ve had years of self care, Dr. Stevens thought.
-Years in the lab with Michelson and Morley's luminiferous ether experiment and Minkowski's spacetime and the Lorentz transformation.
+I’ve had years of self-care, Dr. Stevens thought.
+Years alone in the lab with Michelson and Morley's luminiferous ether experiment and Minkowski's spacetime and the Lorentz transformation.
 No where in Einstein's velocity addition did anyone mention anything about cuffing season.

-“You could try Elderberry Eros,” she looked at him slyly.
+“You could try Elderberry Eros,” she whispered slyly.

-“Hot unchecked passion.
-Perfectly fine for a lost weekend in Vegas.
-The type of love that burns hot and bright, yet burns out fast.
-The Greeks were actually afraid of Eros, afraid of losing control,” she explained.
+“Eros is unchecked passion.
+Perfect for a lost weekend in Vegas.
+It’s the type of love that burns hot and bright, yet burns out fast.
+The Greeks were actually afraid of Eros, afraid of losing control.”

 Eros is basically combustion, Dr. Stevens surmised.
 A chemical reaction between substances.
-There would be a generation of heat and light in the form of flame.
+It would generate a lot of heat and light in the form of a flame.

-“I’m not sure what elderberry tastes like, so I’m not going to risk my $4.38,” he said flatly.
-She again thought he was joking and laughed, putting her hand on his arm.
+“I’m not sure what elderberry tastes like, so I’m not going to risk my $4.38,” he decided.
+She thought he was joking again and laughed, returning her hand to his arm.
 It felt nice there.